zoomsphere/ngx-store/README.md

     };
     </script>
     ```
-2. If you use webpack, you can provide global variable in `webpack.json`:
+2. If you use webpack, you can provide global variable in your `webpack.js` file:
     ```javascript
     plugins: [
       new webpack.DefinePlugin({